tg-sec/dvna/Task_Report/docs/moving_setup_to_aws.md

 The installation for SonarQube is divided into two halves - setting up SonarQube Server and setting up the SonarQube Scanner.
 I was using docker previously to run the SonarQube Server on the local setup and hence, I had to use available services on AWS to run the SonarQube server as a container.
 For the second half, I re-used the steps from my [documentation](/static_analysis/#sonarqube) on installing SonarQube.

 * To set up a container with SonarQube Server running in it, I followed this [tutorial](https://itnext.io/run-your-containers-on-aws-fargate-c2d4f6a47fda) as it explained things in a simpler language as compared to other available articles.
 I, however, skipped steps `1` and `5` as I directly pulled the docker image from docker hub and I did not want to use a domain to point to the container.
-So, in essence, I started off by creating a cluster (which is a collective of services and tasks), created a new task definition (which is the details about the container) and lastly, created a service to run the task (container).
-There was one other thing where I deviated from the tutorial I used, in the security group configuration, I added rules to allow access to the container only from the Office IP by selecting the 'My IP' option under the 'Source' field and another rule to allow the Jenkins EC2 instance to access the container via its public IP.
+So, in essence, I started off by creating a cluster on ECS (which is a collective of services and tasks), created a new task definition (which is the details about the container) and lastly, created a service to run the task (container).
+There was one other thing where I deviated from the tutorial I used, in the security group configuration, I added rules to allow access to the container only from my current IP by selecting the 'My IP' option under the 'Source' field and another rule to allow the Jenkins EC2 instance to access the container via its public IP.

 **Note**: I had a doubt initially whether or not I could pull images from Docker hub directly.
 After searching for a bit, it turned that I could.
 I just had to specify the repository URL structure as `docker.io/<docker-image-name>:version` while creating the task definition.